 1. Your workplace frowns upon “signs of weakness.”

-In perhaps the most egregious example of gender-based assumptions, “masculinity contest” cultures seek to actively squash emotional sensitivity (often dismissed as “sissy stuff”).
+In perhaps the most egregious example of gender-based assumptions, “masculinity contest” cultures seek to actively squash emotional sensitivity.
 These workplaces also frown upon those who openly admit their mistakes, instead encouraging employees to “stand their ground” and never display signs of doubt.
 Obviously, these attitudes result in inter-office dysfunction, with coworkers refusing to take responsibility for their errors and bosses refusing to initiate open dialogues about challenging situations.

 2. The company touts “strength and stamina” as desirable traits for employees.